learnhard22/learnhard22/README.md

 - 👋 Hi, I’m @learnhard22
-- 👀 I’m interested in ROS2 packages for SLAM
+- 👀 I’m interested in ROS2 packages for SLAM by using LiDAR
 - 🌱 I’m currently writing my bachelor thesis
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 learnhard22/learnhard22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.